lukeaschenbrenner/TxtNet-Browser/README.md

 ## Development

-### 🚧 **If you are skilled in Android UI design, your help would be greatly appreciated!** 🚧 A consistent theme and dark mode would be great additions to this app.
+### 🚧 **If you are skilled in Android UI design, your help would be greatly appreciated!** 🚧
 Feel free to submit pull requests!
-I am a second-year CS student with basic knowledge of Android Development and Server Development, and greatly appreciate help and support from the community.
+As you may be able to tell when using the app, UI/UX is not my forte and some areas are seriously lacking.
+Because of the goal of maintaining wide support for Android 4.4+, libraries like Compose aren't compatible natively.
+Reach out to me if you'd like to be a major contributor in any aspect of the app - I would greatly appreciate the help.

 ## Future Impact
 My long-term goal with this project is to eventually reach communities where such a service would be practically useful, which may include: